stitchdata/docs/_replication/extraction/extraction-tab/integration-extraction-logs.md

 redirect_from: /replication/integration-extraction-logs
 keywords: replication, extract, extraction, logs, report
 summary: "Extraction logs provide detail about the extraction portion of the replication process for a given integration."

+key: "extraction-logs"
+content-type: "basics"

 layout: general

-key: "extraction-logs"
-content-type: "replication-progress"
-toc: true
+toc: false
 weight: 2

 enterprise: true
 enterprise-cta:
-  title: "Get 60 days of Extraction Logs with Stitch Enterprise"
+  title: "Get 60 days of Extraction logs with Stitch Enterprise"
   utm: "?utm_medium=docs&utm_campaign=extraction-log-retention"
   copy: "Enterprise plans come with 60 days of Extraction Logs, allowing you to view an integration's extraction behavior over time, identify patterns, and quickly resolve errors when they arise."